tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 * At the crypto peak in 2017, some `crypto kitties` were valued at over 130 thousand US dollars.

-Remind the students that we have already discussed many examples of `fungible` tokens yesterday.
+Remind students that we discussed many examples of `fungible` tokens yesterday.
 Examples include:

 * Basic Attention Token (BAT)